Note: Updated Jan 2021 to reflect latest releases of .NET Core 5.x.x

 The .NET Core journey has been confusing for most.

 We’ve had alphas, betas and release candidates.
 All the way through, both the Runtime and Tools (SDK) have been changing at a rapid pace.

 Runtime != SDK

-The first thing to know is that the Framework and SDK are separate things.
+The first thing to know is that the Runtime and SDK are separate things.

 There are several production-ready versions of the runtime.